UBC-MOAD/pa-th-simple/docs/prelim-model.rst

 The preliminary model solves a system of coupled, linear equations.
 It was initially set up on a 1D domain with a zero background velocity field imposed, and was compared with an analytical solution for consistency.

 Next, on a 2D domain.
 Three different divergenceless background velocity fields were imposed: the zero field, a single cell overturning field, and a two-cell overturning field with upwelling at the domain edges and convergent downwelling in the centre.
+The single-cell and two-cell velocity field calculations are initialized on the zero-field steady state.
 Two different advection schemes were implemented: an upstream scheme, and a flux based scheme.
 The flux based scheme has so far demonstrated more robust stability.

 Points of interest are the time elapsed to reach steady state, the grid resolution required for 90% similarity, and of course the distribution of [Th]/[Pa].